ZIM (shipping company): 1960s

 During the 1960s, ZIM started to turn its focus to cargo ships, and obtained several special-purpose vessels, including refrigerated ships and oil tankers.
 ZIM transported crude oil from Iran to Israel and oil byproducts from Israel to Europe.

+1970s

 In the 1970s, ZIM expanded into the container shipping business.
 ZIM ordered six such ships, and gradually made this its main line of business.

+1980s

 In 1981, one of the company's ships, Mezada, was lost at sea.
-Despite a lull in maritime shipping at the beginning of the 1980s, the company built 15 more ships in Germany in the 1990s.
+Zim went through a lull in maritime shipping at the beginning of the 1980s.

+1990s

+Zim built 15 more ships in Germany in the 1990s.
 At this time, the ownership of ZIM was divided between the Israeli government and Israel Corporation.